apatrida/solid-start-dynamic-env-vars/README.md

 are using containers and do not want to bake in the variables at build time but rather allow the same container to run in various environments.

+branches:

+* main (same as broken/loses-counter-on-refetch currently)
+* better-solution (seems to work for every case and doesn't lose data in components)
+* broken/loses-counter-on-refetch (click the div and watch the counter go back to 0)
+* broken/parent-routedata-uses-outer-context (goes to undefined on refetch)

 before running, set these variables to your console:

 ```shell